svenssonaxel/cygwin-portable/README.txt

 Installation:

-- Download http://cygwin.com/setup.exe and place it in the cygwin\portable-cygwin directory.

 - Make sure there are no spaces or other odd characters in the path to portable-cygwin.

 - Run Cygwin-portable-setup.bat to start the installation with correct settings.